phillipp/spam_email/README.md

-If you have to reach out to your users with important information and they signed up with a trash e-mail address you're not like to get the desired attention.This gem checks the e-mail address domain against a blcklist of trash mail providers.
+If you have to reach out to your users with important information and they signed up with a trash e-mail address you're not like to get the desired attention.This gem checks the e-mail address domain against a blacklist of trash mail providers.

 ## Installation